atorch/markov_decision_process/README.md

 [windy_gridworld.py](windy_gridworld.py)

-This problem is loosely based on example 6.5 of Reinforcement Learning (second edition) by Sutton and Barto.
+This problem is loosely based on example 6.5 in Reinforcement Learning (second edition) by Sutton and Barto.